abeluck/qubes-tor/README.md

 For these reasons TorVM ships with two open SOCKS5 ports that provide Tor access with different stream isolation settings:

-* Port 9049 - Isolates destination port and address, and by SOCKS Auth
-	      Same as default settings listed above, but each app using a unique SOCKS user/pass gets its own circuit.
 * Port 9050 - Isolates by SOCKS Auth and client address only
               Each AppVM gets its own circuit, and each app using a unique SOCKS user/pass gets its own circuit

-SOCKS Port 9050 should be used by web browsers.
+* Port 9049 - Isolates client + estination port, address, and by SOCKS Auth Same as default settings listed above, but additionally traffic is isolated based on destination port and destination address.

 ## Custom Tor Configuration